hotwax/oms-documentation/analytics/data-documentation/status-item-aging.md

 # Understanding Status Item Aging in HotWax OMS

 ## Definition
-In HotWax OMS, every process goes through four main stages in its lifecycle:
+In HotWax OMS, every process goes through certain stages in its lifecycle.
+Generally, there are four checkpoints in the lifecycle:

-1. **Creation**: The initial stage where a process is created but still needs approval before it can begin.
-For example, a payment that has not been received yet is in this stage.
+1. **Creation**: The initial stage where a process is created but still needs approval before it can move to the next stage.
+For example, an order that is created but cannot be brokered as it needs to be approved.
 2. **Authorization**: Once approved, the process moves to this stage where it is ready and waiting to be processed.
-For instance, a payment that is authorized but not yet settled is here.
+For instance, an order that is approved but not yet fulfilled.
 3. **Completion/Terminal**: This stage means the process has finished, and no further action is needed.
-For example, when a payment is either fully settled (successful) or declined (failed), it is considered complete.
+For example, when an order is either fulfilled (successful) or cancelled (failed).
-4. **Post-Completion**: Sometimes even after a process is marked as complete, additional actions might be needed.
-For example, if a customer requests a refund, the process enters this stage.
+4. **Post-Completion**: Sometimes even after a process is in the terminal stage, additional actions might be needed.
+For example, if a customer wants to return an order, the order enters this stage.

-To better manage these stages, we assign an "age" value to each one:
+**NOTE:** It is not necessary that a process goes through all of these checkpoints.
+For example, a service generally does not need any authorisation.
+Instead it takes the stage 'STATUS_PENDING'

+To better manage these stages, we assign a numeric value to each stage according to their chronology.
+These numbers will be the "age" of the process.
+Thus, the farther the process is into its lifecycle, the greater is its age.
+As a convention, the ages of the above four mentioned stages - Creation, Authorization, Completion and Post-Completion - are defined as:

 | Stage            |    Age Value    |
 |------------------|:---------------:|